AndyHazz/SetRes/README.md

 It switches screen res, runs scumm (or other app passed as a command), and restores native res when the target app closes.

 Put the app in the same folder as scummvm.exe and run it with e.g. `.\SetRes.exe "scummvm.exe" 1920 1080`

+You can also create a desktop shortcut and set the target to `"C:\Program Files\ScummVM\SetRes.exe" "scummvm.exe" 1920 1080"`